kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 you'll need to spend some time initially watering the plant or otherwise caring for it before you can expect significant results from this project.
 Until I'm shown wrong, I'm fairly certain that hostile or hurtful sentiments toward the plant are counter-productive to sustained acclimation, Mythbusters!

 For you Bible-believers, you may be interested to read some of the Biblical justification for this project.
-See the document entitled per that subject listed among the documents of this project.
+See the document entitled as per that subject listed among the documents of this project.